Father Lacombe High School

 Father Lacombe High School is a Catholic senior high school in Calgary, Alberta, Canada, named after Father Albert Lacombe.
 It has classes for grades 10 to 12 and is located in the southeast quadrant community of Radisson Heights, Calgary.

 Academics

 Special programs

-The school provides French, Spanish, as a second language instruction.
-Lacombe is one of a small number of Calgary high schools to offer an International Baccalaureate (IB) Diploma Programme in English, French, and Spanish, Dance and Visual Art.
+The school provides French and Spanish options for second language instruction.
+Father Lacombe is one of a small number of Calgary high schools to offer an International Baccalaureate (IB) Diploma Programme in English, French, Spanish, and Dance and Visual Art.
 The school is also part of the Action for Bright Children Society.

 Athletics

-Father Lacombe participates in many sports sanctioned by the Calgary Senior High School Athletic Association and the Alberta Schools Athletic Association, including Football (MCLA), Basketball, Soccer, Cross Country Running, Badminton, Track & Field, Girls Rugby, Wrestling, Swimming and Volleyball.
-The teams support both male and female, as well as the senior and junior teams.
+Father Lacombe participates in many sports sanctioned by the Calgary Senior High School Athletic Association and the Alberta Schools Athletic Association, including Football (MCLA), Basketball, Soccer, Cross Country Running, Badminton, Track & Field, Rugby, Wrestling, Swimming and Volleyball.
+There are male and female teams at the senior and junior levels.